-Before the advent of power tools (i.e. 1780s - 1860s), all work was done by hand tools for a local community.
+Before the prospersity of the 17th and 18th Century (i.e. 1780s - 1860s), all work was done by hand tools for a local community.
 The typical woodworking shop had a master craftsman, one or two specialists, and a few apprentices learning the craft.

 The men supplied all of the wooden objects needed in a small village from construction of a carriage or furniture to your casket.

 In a few cases, woodworkers were commissioned by a king or wealthy sponsor.
 The great furniture styles of furniture emerged into the market and then, later, copied by local craftsmen.